A Large-Scale Analysis on the Use of Arrival Time Prediction for Automated Shuttle Services in the Real World: Results

-Our key recommendation for practitioners collecting data during pilots is to be mindful of data consistency.
-Specifically, if ordinary operations are interrupted, data collection should either be paused, or the collected data should be labeled as 'non-ordinary'.
+In the previous section, we quantified the impact of deviations from scheduled operations that were not documented in the data.
+Thus, our key recommendation for practitioners collecting data during pilots is to be mindful of data consistency.
+If ordinary operations are interrupted, data collection should either be paused or the collected data should be labeled as 'non-ordinary'.
 Without this information, we cannot guarantee that test runs to check technical feasibility without the intention of transporting passengers are not included in the data set.
+Similarly, given that the vehicles are automated at level 4 with a safety driver who may interfere with operations— such as letting passengers board between stops— it is essential to flag any instances of safety driver intervention.
+Failing to do so could undermine the validity of conclusions drawn about level 5 automation.
 Furthermore, any changes to the settings of the shuttle, such as dwelling settings, the sampling rate of the GPS device, or acceleration/deceleration behavior, should be documented.
-This would greatly improve data pre-processing and the evaluation of predictions for regular operations post-pilot.
+This would greatly improve data processing and the evaluation of predictions for regular operations post-pilot.
+The conclusions drawn in this study are scoped to the current deployment context of automated shuttles, i.e., smaller services that complement existing public transport.
+We deliberately do not generalize to high-capacity trunk services on primary roads, where higher speed limits and traffic volumes may change the value of running time prediction, warranting a dedicated study.
+As technology and deployments evolve, model choices should be re-evaluated.